The Brgy. IVC boats leaving the boat shop

 We have asked the prospective DRR team leader, Jhun Sarte, if there is a sufficient space where The Graheme Maher boat could be dry-docked, and stay free from damage.
 The Graheme Maher could stay put here at Buklod Tao Center grounds if not and we could simply haul it when typhoon warnings are raised”.

 We’re pleased that yet more vulnerable communities are benefitting from the protection of flood rescue boats and we’re currently using some of your donations to this project to undertake some repairs to the Grahame Maher before its redeployment.
 We’re also continuing to raise funds for more rescue boats so that even more communities can benefit in future.

-Thank you so much, and if you ever have any questions please don’t hesitate to email Andy@IDVolunteers.org.
-I would be delighted to hear from you.
+Once again, thank you so much for your ongoing support, and if you ever have any questions please don’t hesitate to email Andy@IDVolunteers.org.
+I’d be delighted to hear from you.

 The two Brgy.
 IVC boats ready for delivery